 Monitoring Microphoneoption is not checked.

-- On Android, check whether the app sets the
+- On iOS, check whether the app sets Audio Session as

 - Use a headset: